Dataverse repository software

 Dataverse open source repository software has over 130 installations worldwide.
 It is developed and maintained by the Institute of Quantitative Social Science at Harvard University with The Global Dataverse Community Consortium.

-I oversaw, led and collaborated with the IQSS team and the global community on research and design to integrate new features, improve usability, accessibility UI consistency and collection of metadata.
-Efforts included:
+I led design with the IQSS development team in collaboration with users and data librarians at Harvard and the global community.
+We developed and integrated new features, improved usability, accessibility and collection of metadata.
+Specific initiatives included:

 • investigating and prototyping UI conventions to enable access to and use of privacy-preserving features through the NSF-funded Privacy Tools initiative